msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 To open the Information Panel, you can tap on the `More` button, located in the top right corner of the Outbound Shipment view.

-You can close by tap on the `X Close` button, on the top right corner of the information panel.
+You can close by tapping on the `X Close` button, on the top right corner of the information panel.

 ![Open and close the Information Panel](/docs/distribution/os_infopanel_openclose.gif)